opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 NA's
 ##   1.000   1.000   2.000   2.333   4.000   4.000       6
 ```
-With the help of function `which()`, we just have 6 missing value for 'drink' now.
+With the help of function `which()`, 6 missing value for 'drink' is left now.

-Next step we aim to remove rows containing missing data with a nice function `drop_na()` in library `tidyr` and store in a new dataframe:
+In next step, we aim to remove rows containing missing data with a nice function `drop_na()` in library `tidyr` and store in a new dataframe:

 ```r